andy-twosticks/pod4/md/fixme.md

 * Sequel_interface has no quoted_table, table, etc methods.
 We need to rule whether these are part of the contract or not.
 If so, we need to add them to the tests (and add them to SequelInterface).

+    * As soon as you try to use the selection parameter of list, you are going to notice that it doesn't quote the values.
+That would be a bug.

+* PgInterface works pretty well for the PG gem, but not the pg_jruby gem.
+We need to take a rather more paranoid approach to the thing; how we go about adding test coverage for this I have literally no idea...